 - Having a CAC forces GFP staff to think about what we do, how we do it, why we do it, and how we can do it better.

-The frequency of meetings should be determined by the schedules of the members, the length of each meeting, and the time needed to realistically accomplish goals.
+The CAC meetings are held quarterly (every 3 months) per year.
 It is important that the meetings be of sufficient frequency to maintain momentum and interest in the council and to establish the CAC work as a culture-changing priority for the organization.
-The meeting frequency should be no less than quarterly, and ideally should be scheduled between 9 and 12 times per year.